The Bankrate promise

-Since it’s easy to get three more months with no interest with on-time payments during the intro period, this card boasts one of the best—if not the best—balance transfer offers on the market today.
-When you look at the best balance transfer cards from other issuers, you won’t find any offers that extend this rate to both purchases and balance transfers for such a long amount of time.
+This card boasts one of the best — if not the best — balance transfer offers on the market today.
+When you look at the best balance transfer cards from other issuers, you won’t find many offers that extend this rate to both purchases and balance transfers for such a long amount of time.

-With this in mind, this card is absolutely worth it if you want to secure a 0 percent APR for as long as you possibly can.
-It’s also worth noting that the card comes with a 3 percent balance transfer fee (minimum $5) for balances transferred to Wells Fargo in the first 120 days, which is fairly standard.
-After that, the fee jumps to 5 percent (minimum $5).
+With this in mind, this card is absolutely worth it if you want to secure a 0 percent intro APR for as long as you possibly can.
+It’s also worth noting that the card comes with a 5 percent balance transfer fee (minimum $5) for balances transferred to Wells Fargo in the first 120 days, which is fairly standard.

-As a bonus, the Wells Fargo Reflect Card also comes with cell phone insurance worth up to $600 (subject to a deductible of $25).
+As a bonus, the Wells Fargo Reflect Card also comes with cellphone protection worth up to $600 (subject to a deductible of $25).
 By paying your cellphone bill with your Reflect card, the phones tied to your bill can be protected against eligible theft or damage for up to $600 per claim — minus a $25 out-of-pocket deductible.
 You’ll be able to file up to two claims per year for up to $1,200 in annual coverage.

 When is the Wells Fargo Reflect Card not worth it?